pydantic/pydantic/docs/concepts/json_schema.md

 ```

 If you would prefer for the last of your `json_schema_extra` specifications to override the previous ones,
-you can use a `callable` to make more significant changes, including adding or removing keys, or modifying values:
+you can use a `callable` to make more significant changes, including adding or removing keys, or modifying values.
+You can use this pattern if you'd like to mimic the behavior of the `json_schema_extra` overrides present
+in Pydantic v2.8 and earlier:

 ```py
 import json